Published on May 4, 2026

 Key Drivers:

-Outlook: Pricing remains elevated, but availability is secure.
+Outlook: Pricing is expected to stay elevated, but inventory levels are secure.

 Key Drivers:

-Seasonal labor shortages in Alaska have limited production for the new season.
+Seasonal labor shortages in Alaska have restricted production for the new season.

 Key Drivers: